Ear Stretching Guide | How To Stretch / Gauge Your Ears

 Every person's ear lobes are different and have different elasticity.
 However, we won't know what exactly that point is until we reach it.

 Most professionals in the piercing world suggest going no larger than a 0 gauge, preferably a 2 gauge, if you want your ears to shrink back to standard size.
 If you stop at this point, you should have no problem with your ears shrinking back.
-Of course, you have to keep in mind that every person is different – some people find that their ears don’t shrink back at all.
+Of course, you have to keep in mind that every person is different; some people find that their ears don’t shrink back at all.

-Stretching slowly can be a huge factor in whether your lobes will go back to standard size.
-As said in the beginning, stretching slowly and carefully will help with your earlobe health.
-If you took your time and didn't skip sizes, this will greatly affect your chances of your ear lobes being able to shrink back down to normal.
-If you have stretched way too fast and tore your earlobes, it's going to be harder for your earlobes to shrink back down to a normal size.
-There are so many reasons to not skip sizes when stretching, and this is a big one!
+If you took your time and didn’t skip sizes, this will significantly affect your chances of your earlobes being able to shrink back down to normal.
+If you stretch your earlobes too fast and tear them, they will be harder to shrink back down to a normal size.
+There are so many reasons not to skip sizes when stretching, and this is a big one!

 How Long Do I Wait Between Stretches?